chenmzh/Knowledgebase/Sometime we also organize knowledge/README.md

-# An Outline for Dynamic System and Mathematical Modeling for Biological System
+# Sometimes we also organize resources and produce notes and explanations on different topics.

-## Two courses at ETHZ during the first semester
+## Mathematical Modeling and Dynamic Systems on Biological Systems